Canada101/sd/README.md

 # Project Group 5: Choose Your Adventure Game

 ## Project Overview
-The goal of this project is to develop a version of a Choose Your Own Adventure game.
-The storyline takes you through various scenarios, such as: interacting with strangers, fighting monsters, and ending with the ultimate goal of confronting the king of the village.
+This project is a version of a Choose Your Own Adventure game.
+In this game, the king of the land has begun using his power for evil.
+He allows monsters to roam, pillaging and burning as they please.
+The main character of this story is embarking on a journey to confront the king in the hopes of changing the situation.
+This is an arduous journey that involves interactions with strangers, battles, and more on the way to the king.

-The game provides the player with multiple options to choose from, providing the ability of negatively or positively impacting the gameplay and leading to various outcomes.
+The player of the game is given four options of character types to play as: the wizard, the ranger, the swordsman, or the guardian.
+The game provides the player with multiple options to choose from throughout the game, which change the course of the game.

 ## Compiling and Running the Program
 ### How to Compile:
-In order to compile the game, ensure you have `clang` or `g++` installed on your system.
+In order to compile the game, ensure you have `g++` installed on your system.

 To compile the program, run the following command:
-`* make`
+`make`
+If this command produces an error, use the following command:
+ 'g++ main.cpp -I/opt/homebrew/Cellar/sfml/2.6.1/include -o main -L/opt/homebrew/Cellar/sfml/2.6.1/lib -lsfml-graphics -lsfml-window -lsfml-system'

 ### How to Run:
 After compiling the program, use the following command to execute the game:
-`* ./main`
+`./main`

 ## Compatable OSes
-As of currently, this game has only been run and tested on MacOS systems.
+This game has only been run and tested on MacOS systems.

 ## System Requirements
-This game is able to be run on any system capable of running C++.
+This game requires a system that is capable of running C++ and SFML.

 ## Library Requirements
-This game uses the standard C++ library, along with:
+* Standard C++ library
 * The Simple and Fast Multimedia Library (SFML)
-* In order to run this game, you must ensure you have SFML downloaded on your system.
-To install SFML, use this link: https://www.sfml-dev.org/download.php

 ## Logical View